-Prior work has documented the potential of data visualizations to mislead their audience, both through deceptive features of visualization design that interfere with viewers' ability to accurately read off values from a chart [1, 2, 3] and through logical fallacies and confirmation bias that result in visualizations supporting misinformation arguments [5, 6].
-Lee et al. [5] discuss that in online COVID-19 discourse, oftentimes pro- and anti-mask communities used the same visualizations to argue for opposing views.
-The multi-purpose nature of COVID-19 charts supports the idea that the misleadingness is often not an objective attribute of a visualization, but rather is viewer-dependent.
-Differences in how viewers interpret the same data visualizations are likely to occur due to a variety of factors, including social context a viewer is exposed to [20], individual differences [21] and personal biases [22] between viewers, as well as the curse of knowledge-an assumption that others interpret the chart the same way you do [23].
+Prior work has documented the potential of data visualizations to mislead their audience, both through deceptive features of visualization design that interfere with viewers' ability to accurately read off values from a chart [7, 29, 36] and through logical fallacies and confirmation bias that result in visualizations supporting misinformation arguments [23, 28].
+Lee et al. [23] discuss that in online COVID-19 discourse, oftentimes pro- and antimask communities have used the same visualizations to argue for opposing views.
+The multipurpose nature of COVID-19 charts supports the idea that the misleadingness is often not an objective attribute of a visualization, but rather is viewer-dependent.
+Differences in how viewers interpret the same data visualizations are likely to occur due to a variety of factors, including the social context a viewer is exposed to [15], individual differences [54], and personal biases [38] between viewers, as well as the curse of knowledge-an assumption that others interpret the chart the same way you do [50].
 Existing research primarily focuses on people's direct reactions to visualizations.
 Yet, charts shared online typically do not exist in a vacuum but rather are embedded in a post and can be part of a conversation or be accompanied by an interpretation.
-And while any biased framing is known to influence a viewer's reading of a chart [24], a visualization post's text may serve as the main source of misinformation [6].
-Therefore, in studying data visualizationsupported misinformation it is important to focus not just on reactions to the visualization itself but also to the (potentially misleading) insight it serves to support.
+Furthermore, although any biased framing is known to influence a viewer's reading of a chart [19], a visualization post's text may serve as the main source of misinformation [28].
+Therefore, in studying data visualization-supported misinformation, it is important to focus not just on reactions to the visualization itself but also on the (potentially misleading) insight it serves to support.
 To capture the variety of responses elicited by data visualization interpretations of others, our paper analyzes engagement with data visualization posts on social media, and describes factors that lead online audiences to agree or disagree and trust or distrust such interpretations.